What are the Best Tennis Racquets for Intermediate Players?

 Control / Player's

 Control / Player's racquets have small specially designed heads that allow players to have maximum control over them.
-This type of racket can be either be long or short, they're also generally heavier than other styles of tennis rackets.
+This type of racket can be either be long or short, they're also generally heavier than other styles of rackets.

 Purchase A Less Powerful Racket If You're A Big Powerful Hitter